betomaluje/Ally-Test/README.md

 This is a test

 # Used libraries
+* AndroidSvg: to convert SVG images to Bitmaps after downloading them
 * Play Services: for the Maps API v2
 * Maps Utils: to easily implement polylines and markers on the map
 * Otto: implementation of a event bus made simple.